 Komen Columbus has identified the following funding priority areas.
 Funding priorities were selected based on data from the 2015 Komen Columbus Community Profile Report.

-- Implementation of a pathway to navigate women to screening through evidence-based education and corresponding navigation.
+- Navigate women to screening through evidence-based education and corresponding navigation.
 These programs should include education about breast self-awareness and personal risk and inherited risk to inform a decision to get screened according to individual risk.

-- Implementation of a pathway to navigate women with abnormal screening results to diagnostics and treatment.
+- Navigate women with abnormal screening results to diagnostics and treatment.

 Ohio Breast and Cervical Cancer Program